-Candidates who passed the M.Ed.
-Degree in subsequent appearance will also be given the benefit of classification.

-The marks secured in subsequent appearance(s) may be considered for classification alone, and not for ranking.
+- 8.7 Candidates who passed the M.Ed.
+Degree in subsequent appearance will also be given the benefit of classification. - 8.8 The marks secured in subsequent appearance(s) may be considered for classification alone, and not for ranking.

-1.4.12 Readmission:
+9. Readmission:

-Those candidates who discontinue the course for valid reasons can be given the provision of readmission as long the scheme exists, with prior order of the University of Kerala.
+9.1 Those candidates who discontinue the course for valid reasons can be given the provision of readmission as long the scheme exists, with prior order of the University of Kerala.

-1.4.13 Transitory Regulations
+10. Transitory Regulations

-Whenever a course or scheme of instruction is changed in a particular year, two more examinations immediately following thereafter shall be conducted according to the old syllabus / regulations.
-Candidates not appearing at the examinations or failing in them shall redo the course and take the examinations
+10.1 Whenever a course or scheme of instruction is changed in a particular year, two more examinations immediately following thereafter shall be conducted according to the old syllabus / regulations.
+Candidates not appearing at the examinations or failing in them shall redo the course and take the examinations subsequently according to the changed syllabus / regulations.

-1.5 SCHEME OF THE PROGRAMME
+VI.
+SCHEME OF THE PROGRAMME